-Seeking preconception genetic counseling from the experts at Insight Medical Genetics is the best way to get informed about your and your partner/donor’s genetic backgrounds so that you can make fully informed decisions about your future reproduction.
+Seeking preconception genetic counseling from the experts at Insight is the best way to get informed about your genetic background so that you can make fully informed decisions about your future reproduction.

 Most of our patients are referred to Insight by their primary care physician or OB/GYN specialist.
 Patients can also contact Insight directly to begin the preconception counseling process.

 As part of our wider suite of preconception services, the preconception counseling process begins with an in-office session with a genetic counselor which usually lasts 30 to 60 minutes.
 Here’s how the process works:

 - When you first arrive, you will fill out a questionnaire that contains questions about your personal and family history.

 - Your genetic counselor will carefully review your answers to the questionnaire to determine your specific risk factors.

 - You will then meet with your genetic counselor in a private office, where you will complete your family tree with your counselor.
 As part of this process, you should be prepared to candidly discuss any mental or physical conditions of anyone in your family.